 For grant purposes, the healing arts and sciences are defined as any organized bodies of knowledge that have practical application to problems of physical, spiritual, and mental health.
 This would include, but not be limited to, biology, chemistry, nursing, psychology, social work, sociology, and theology.

 Preference is given to those proposals that, in addition to satisfying the above criteria, hold promise of practical usefulness in the life and ministry of the church, particularly the Lutheran Church, and give emphasis to the theological implications of academic disciplines and life situations.
-Grants are made by the president of the University upon recommendation of the Committee on Creative Work and Research augmented by a person chosen ad hoc by the president of the Wheat Ridge Ministries.
-More information about Wheat Ridge Ministries, its mission, and its priorities can be found at wheatridge.org.
+Grants are made by the president of the University upon recommendation of the Committee on Creative Work and Research augmented by a person chosen ad hoc by the president of the We Raise Foundation (formerly Wheat Ridge Ministries).
+More information about the We Raise Foundation, its mission, and its priorities can be found at weraise.org.

 Any discoveries or inventions made in the course of research under a Wheat Ridge Ministries – O.P.
-Kretzmann Memorial Fund Grant is the property, in equal shares, of the researcher, of Valparaiso University and of the Wheat Ridge Ministries.
+Kretzmann Memorial Fund Grant is the property, in equal shares, of the researcher, of Valparaiso University and of the We Raise Foundation.
 The right to publish results of the research must belong exclusively to the researcher.

 All faculty with the rank of lecturer or above, with the exception of those in the Law School, and who have served the University for at least three (3) academic years prior to the effective date of the appointment are eligible.